freitasgouvea/universal-token-vault/README.md

 An alternative approach to managing multiple token types within a single vault is to use a router contract along with separate vault contracts for each token type.
 This approach can provide a more modular and scalable solution:

-### Router Contract

-A router contract can be used to interface with different vault contracts based on the token type.
+- **Router Contract**: A router contract can be used to interface with different vault contracts based on the token type.
 It would route deposit and withdrawal requests to the appropriate vault contract.

-### Vault Contracts

-Each vault contract would be specialized for a specific token standard (e.g., ERC20Vault, ERC721Vault, ERC1155Vault).
+- **Vault Contracts**: Each vault contract would be specialized for a specific token standard (e.g., ERC20Vault, ERC721Vault, ERC1155Vault).
 These contracts would implement the token-specific logic for deposits and withdrawals.

-### Unified Interface

-A unified interface can be provided to users through the router contract, allowing them to interact with different vaults seamlessly.
+- **Unified Interface**: A unified interface can be provided to users through the router contract, allowing them to interact with different vaults seamlessly.
 The router contract would handle the logic for determining which vault to use based on the token type.

 ### Benefits